-The enumeration of the above mentioned economic principles are comparable to fundamental rights guaranteed by the Constitution of former U.S.S.R.
+The enumeration of the above mentioned economic principles is comparable to fundamental rights guaranteed by the Constitution of former U.S.S.R.

 The principles are indicative of the desire of the framers of the Constitution to introduce socialism in the country.

-The state has been directed to take steps within the limits of its economic resources for right to education, right to material security in old age, sickness and disability.
+The state has been directed to take steps within the limits of its economic resources for the right to education, the right to material security in old age, sickness and disability.

-(v) Prohibition of the slaughter of cows and calves and other milch and draught cattles and to promote animal husbandry for improving their breed.
+- Prohibition of the slaughter of cows and calves and other milch and draught cattle and to promote animal husbandry for improving their breed.